afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w5-notes.md

 **Learning Objectives**

-Welcome to the fourth video in the behavior planning module.
+Welcome to the fourth lesson in the behavior planning module.
-- In the last video, we introduced dynamic objects into our finite state machine behavior planner.
+- In the last lesson, we introduced dynamic objects into our finite state machine behavior planner.
-- In this video, we will develop a larger behavior planner which is able to manage the decision process for multiple scenarios simultaneously.
+- In this lesson, we will develop a larger behavior planner which is able to manage the decision process for multiple scenarios simultaneously.
 - We will do this by introducing the notion of a hierarchical finite state machine.
 - We will also develop a method to switch between each of the driving scenarios as they occur.